rajeshrinet/pyross/README.md

 ### From a checkout of this repository

-Install PyStokes and required dependencies using
+Install PyRoss and required dependencies using

 ```bash
 >> git clone https://github.com/rajeshrinet/pyross.git